AtlasFw/vsc-atl/README.md

-# atlas-framework-snippets README

-This is the README for your extension "atlas-framework-snippets".
-You may contribute to this repository by adding more snippets or fixing existing ones.
-You can check https://snippet-generator.app/ for a proper way to create snippets.
+# Atlas Framework Snippets

+All the official snippets related to Atlas Framework.
+This includes the core and all other Atlas resources.
+If you want to contribute to the Atlas Framework, please check out the [official repository](https://github.com/AtlasFw/vsc-atl).